 In a nutshell, your parents have a lot to answer for.
 Ultimately, how much muscle you can potentially gain over your lifetime is out of your hands.
 Although it’s worth bearing in mind, these studies are looking at associations.
 Consequently, they’re not designed to provide strict limitations.
 After all, you may be an outlier who defies the trend.

 How To Calculate How Much Muscle You Can Build?

 Based on the available data, many formulas have been developed to help calculate your genetic potential.
-The simplest of which are based on height.
-But these don't cater for variances in physiques.
+The simplest of which is based on height.
+But these don’t cater for variances in physiques.
 For example, according to these calculations, a taller person will have the potential to build more muscle than a shorter person.
-However, we've all seen that short, heavy-set dude badass in the gym, right?
+However, we’ve all seen that short, heavy-set dude badass in the gym.